jsom1/jsom1.github.io/_walkthroughs/Knife.md

 ![burp]({{https://jsom1.github.io/}}/_images/htb_knife_burp7.png)
 </div>

 And that's it for the user!
 It's not a very elegant solution, but it's working so this is what matters...
-In it's early stages, hacking consisted of writing clean, concise and elegant code, but nowadays it's more about finding tricks to get what we want.\\
+In it's early stages, hacking consisted of writing clean, concise and elegant code, but nowadays it's more about finding tricks to get what we want.
+So it's kind of ok this way!\\
 With that being said, it would still be helpful to get a shell as james.
 The reason is that it would be much more simple for enumation.
-We could of course do it the way we got the user flag, but that would be tedious at it means sending and tampering a request for each command...
+We could of course do it the way we got the user flag, but that would be tedious as it means sending and tampering a request for each command...
 Looking back at Google, there are differnt python PoCs that exploit that vulnerability.
 Here's the code of one hosted on ExploitDB (https://www.exploit-db.com/exploits/49933).
 See the link for the details:

 ````